bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

    6.3 Sign/Send Redemption Transaction

-   Now the user is asks to click on **Confirm Redemption** to send the Redeem transaction on-chain (to be signed/confirmed by the user with their wallet)
+   Now the user is asked to click on **Confirm Redemption** to send the Redeem transaction on-chain (to be signed/confirmed by the user with their wallet)

    6.4 POST Redemption Submitted

-   Once the Redeem transaction is signed by the wallet and sent on-chain, an HTTP request ***post RedemptionSubmitted***  is sent to the backend, containing the details about the redeemed exchange, and the expected transaction hash *(Note: the hash of the real transaction may be different than the expected one, for instance in case the wallet resubmits with higher fees, to speed it up)*.
+   Once the Redeem transaction is signed by the wallet and sent on-chain, an HTTP request ***post RedemptionSubmitted***  is sent to the backend containing the details about the redeemed exchange and the expected transaction hash *(Note: the hash of the real transaction may be different than the expected one, for instance in case the wallet resubmits with higher fees, to speed it up)*.

    The backend response to this HTTP request has no effect on the widget flow.